adam-zakaria/yolo-training/README.md

 A lot of other problems have occurred that I have not documented.
 Please pull me in if you are experiencing a stubborn issue and I may be able to help.

 ## Additional Notes
 It may make sense to fork the original repo with our changes and / or make a docker file to capture this process.
+Changes from Ultralytics have broke my workflow and forking would avoid that.